avnet-iotconnect/iotc-azurertos-sdk/samples/stm32l4/README.md

   # Instructions

+Download and extract the project package for your board from the [Releases](https://github.com/avnet-iotconnect/iotc-azurertos-sdk/releases) page in this repo.

+* Optionally, you can directly clone this repo.
+After cloning, execute setup-project.sh.
+* On Windows, you will need bash installed with MSYS2 or similar.
+* Alternatively, install a Linux distribution through the Windows Store and run it via.
+Windows Subsystem for Linux.

   * Download and install STM32CubeIDE.
   * File->Open Projects form File System, navigate to one of the samples, and select all projects in the list.
   * This board contains a sensors-demo in addition to the basic-sample.